-Mushroom clouds can be formed only from the explosions occurring in a gravitational field.
-Without the gravitational force, the resulting gas cloud will retain its initial form of sphere.
-As for the nuclear detonation, it is conducted at some distance above the ground to maximize its impact.
-Immediately after the explosion, a pyrocumulus cloud is formed.
-This massive fireball made of hot gases spread outward swiftly.
-Since the fireball is much hotter and less dense than the surrounding air, it will begin to rise rapidly.
-It is the same principle behind the working of a hot-air balloon.
+Mushroom clouds can only be formed out of explosions occurring in a gravitational field.
+Without the gravitational force found in the environment, the resulting gas cloud will retain its initial form, which is in the shape of a sphere.
+As for the nuclear detonation, it is conducted at a certain distance and above the ground to maximize its full impact.
+After the explosion, a type of cloud called the pyrocumulus is formed immediately.
+Its name may have been derived from the words “pyro,” meaning fire, and “cumulus,” a name given to thicker clouds in the Earth’s atmosphere.
+This massive fireball is made up of hot gases that spread outward swiftly.
+Since the fireball is much hotter and less dense than the air surrounding it, the cloud will begin to rise rapidly.
+This principle is also the cause behind how a hot-air balloon rises fast and continues to float in the air since it uses hot gas that allows it to rise on the surrounding air that is much colder in temperature.
 And it is this rising ball of burning gases that eventually forms the mushroom cap.

-As the fireball rises, a scientific phenomenon called Rayleigh–Taylor instability is formed.
-It happens when two fluids of different densities are merged and subjected to acceleration.
-It propels the lighter fluid upwards.
-As a result, the air is drawn upwards and into the cloud, similar to the case of a chimney.
-It causes the volume of gases to form the shape of an inverted cup.
-The upward acceleration of the fireball produces strong air currents known as afterwinds, and these afterwinds will draw the debris from the ground to form what is perceived to be the stem of the mushroom.
-Once the rising fireball reaches an altitude where its density is equal to that of the surrounding air, it begins to disperse, and the debris drawn upward from the ground will scatter and drift back down.
-The stabilization point will depend upon the atmospherical features of the place and the altitude at which the detonation takes place.
+As the fireball rises, a scientific phenomenon called the Rayleigh–Taylor instability is occurring.
+The phenomenon happens when two fluids of different densities are merged and then subjected to acceleration.
+As a result, it propels the lighter fluid upwards.
+The hotter air would be drawn upwards and into the cloud, similar to how smoke rises from a chimney.
+In addition, it causes the volume of gases to form the shape of an inverted cup or a funnel.
+The upward acceleration of the fireball produces very strong air currents known as afterwinds, and these winds will often draw debris from the ground to form what is supposed to be the stem of the mushroom.
+Once the rising fireball has reached an altitude where its density will be equal to that of the surrounding air, it will begin to disperse, and the debris that it has drawn upward from the ground will then scatter and drift back down.
+The stabilization point of the cloud will depend upon the features of the atmosphere in the area where it formed, as well as the altitude at which the detonation takes place.